Table of Contents

 (c) If the individual no longer qualifies for student employment and the department wishes to continue the person as an employee, they may pursue going through the University of Arizona's recruitment process or through an approved temporary agency or if applicable, apply a non-competitive search such as a project specific appointment.
 The policies are outlined for both recruitment procedures on our web sites at http://www.hr.arizona.edu/01_rec/recrhirindex.php

-(d) Students who are enrolled for a minimum of six credit units in an accredited two or four year institution of higher education, or students participating in the Visiting Student Scholar program who are students at an out-of-state or foreign university/college may be hired into a UA student employment position.
+Students who are enrolled for a minimum of six credit units in an accredited two or four year institution of higher education, or students participating in the Visiting Student Scholar program who are students at an out-of-state or foreign university/college may be hired into a UA student employment position.
 Departments wishing to hire a non-UA student or Visiting Student Scholar into a UA student employment position should forward new hire forms to Systems Control along with copies of documents verifying the student's enrollment or registration at an accredited institution or a letter from a Visiting Student Scholar program.
+As of spring semester, 1/15/14, students must be enrolled at the UA in order to be eligible for student employment and maintain enrollment at the UA to remain eligible.

 (e) In monitoring the student payroll paperwork, Human Resources will no longer review HFs to see if students are eligibility to work as a student employee.
 It is the responsibility of the department to access the Student Information System (SIS) or Personnel Services Operating System (PSOS) screen 18 to check student units.